Curtis Dubay is Research Fellow in Tax and Economic Policy at The Heritage Foundation.

 Dubay has done research and published frequently on a wide range of tax issues.
 He is regarded by Congress and the media as a leading tax expert, including tax reform, income tax, corporate tax, international taxes, and the estate tax.

-He appears regularly in the media on tax and economic issues, including on CNBC, Fox Business, Fox News, MSNBC, CNN, and C-SPAN.
-He is a frequent public speaker on those issues as well.
+He is a frequent public speaker on tax an economic issues, and appears regularly in media outlets, including on CNBC, Fox Business, Fox News, MSNBC, CNN, and C-SPAN.

 He has testified before Congress, been cited in The Wall Street Journal, New York Times, Washington Post, USA Today, and Politico.
 He has published numerous columns including in The Wall Street Journal and Washington Times.

 Before coming to Heritage in November 2008, Dubay was a Senior Associate at PricewaterhouseCoopers (PwC), where he structured international transactions as part of the accounting firm's Transfer Pricing Group.

 Dubay previously served as a Senior Economist for the Tax Foundation, where he authored three widely recognized and cited reports: "Tax Freedom Day," "State-Local Tax Burdens" and "The State Business Tax Climate Index."